bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-2a">8.2a Shadows</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-We implemented a drop shadow earlier using three connected filter primitives, but there's actually a much easier way to do this.
-In a more recent revision of the SVG spec, the primitive feDropShadow was introduced, which can accept up to five attributes: dx, which defines the shadow offset along the x axis; dy, which does the same along the y axis; stdDeviation, which controls the blurring of the shadow; and two more optional attributes, flood-colour and flood-opacity, which can modify the shadow's color and transparency.
+<p>We implemented a drop shadow earlier using three connected filter
+primitives, but there's actually a much easier way to do this.
+In a more recent revision of the SVG spec, the primitive feDropShadow was introduced, which can accept up to five attributes: dx, which defines the shadow offset along the x axis; dy, which does the same along the y axis; stdDeviation, which controls the blurring of the shadow; and two more optional attributes, flood-colour and flood-opacity, which can modify the shadow's color and transparency.</p>

-Here's how we could rewrite the code for Figure 8-2 using SvJs and the feDropShadow primitive.
+<p>Here's how we could rewrite the code for Figure 8-2 using SvJs and the
+feDropShadow primitive.</p>

 <pre>
 // <i>Initialise the filter.</i>